ShabnamLabs/llm-prompting-dspy/README.md

-# KNN Few-Shot Prompting with DSPy
+# LLM Prompting with DSPy

-This project shows how to use Stanford's [DSPy](https://github.com/stanfordnlp/dspy) for dynamic few-shot prompting with KNN-based retrieval.
+This project demonstrates how to use Stanford's [DSPy](https://github.com/stanfordnlp/dspy) for dynamic few-shot prompting with KNN-based retrieval and prompt optimization.
-Few-shot examples are selected at runtime using semantic similarity, making prompt construction flexible and adaptive.
+It includes modular pipelines and demo notebooks for both general few-shot retrieval and healthcare chatbot prompt optimization.

 ---